curly1/ZenBot/README.md

 **Mock APIs**: Implemented by checking a `ZENBOT_SIMULATE_API` environment variable.
 When enabled, returning randomized dummy responses for cancellation and tracking calls instead of making real HTTP requests.

-**Monitoring & Evaluation**: Weave by Weights & Biases provides powerful, interactive experiment tracking and analysis.
+**Evaluation**: Weave by Weights & Biases provides powerful, interactive experiment tracking and analysis.

 # 🚀 How to Run